-By doing this, you would stay on top of the things.
+By doing this, you would always stay on top of things.

 The chances of upselling and cross-selling are high when you are trying to convert a prospect.
 An irritated potential client may find the price of your bookkeeping services too high or he wouldn’t be impressed the level of services you are offering.

 Encourage him to purchase a high-end bundle of services or complementary to the one in question.
 The key is to focus on what they want and not what you can offer.
 A positive customer experience begins right at the selling point.
 Make sure you make the most of it.